 - func (callable) A function which gets Variable s and returns Variable s. func must returns a tuple of Variable s or one Variable.
 You can use Function object, Link object or a function satisfying the condition. - x_data (ndarray or tuple of ndarrays) A set of ndarrays to be passed to func.
 If x_data is one ndarray object, it is treated as (x_data,). - y_grad (ndarray or tuple of ndarrays or None) A set of ndarray s representing gradients of return-values of func.
 If y_grad is one ndarray object, it is treated as (y_grad,).
 If func is a loss-function, y_grad should be set to None. - params (Variable) A set of Variable s whose gradients are checked.
 When func is a Link object, set its parameters as params.
-If params is one Variable object, it is treated as (params,). - eps (float) Epsilon value to be passed to numerical_grad(). - atol (float) Absolute tolerance to be passed to chainer.testing.assert_allclose(). - rtol (float) Relative tolerance to be passed to chainer.testing.assert_allclose(). - no_grads (list of bool) Flag to skip variable for gradient assertion.
-It should be same length as x_data.
+If params is one Variable object, it is treated as (params,). - eps (float) Epsilon value to be passed to numerical_grad(). - atol (float) Absolute tolerance to be passed to assert_allclose(). - rtol (float) Relative tolerance to be passed to assert_allclose().